SimonHeggie/InkSync/README.md

 This is not a replacement for saving or Inkscape autosave :) ---

+**Installation:**

+Take the PY and INX file and place in the Extensions folder.

+I found two extension folders on my Linux PC:

+/home/username/.config/inkscape/extensions or
+/usr/share/inkscape/extensions

+If it's not there or you're on Windows of Mac, try: 'Edit ‣ Preferences ‣ System: User extensions' to see which directory holds your extensions

+**USE:**

 -Appears at Extensions>Export
 -After setting the options in the main dialogue, assign a shortcut in Inkscape Edit>Preferences>Interface>Keyboard to: